readthedocs/readthedocs.org/docs/user/environment-variables.rst

 Consider the following scenario:

 * The environment variable **is not** a secret.

+  **and**
 * The environment variable is used just once for a custom command.

-In this case, you can define the environment variable using :doc:`/build-customization`.
+In this case, you can define the environment variable *as code* using :doc:`/build-customization`.
+The following example shows how a non-secret single-purpose environment variable can also be used.

 .. code-block:: yaml
    :caption: .readthedocs.yaml